heimdallrj/firebase-express-react-app/README.md

 ### Run application with `yarn start`

-Once everything ready run`yarn start` (from the root directory) would start both backend and frontend apps together, separately.
+Once everything ready, running `yarn start` (from the root directory) would start both backend and frontend apps together, separately.

 Frontend on http://localhost:3000

 Backend on http://localhost:3001/api

 Cheers!.